nigelgbanks/carapace-defaults/README.md

     *   Modifies solr_content_search to render facets automatically as attachments before view gets rendered
     *   Defines Permalink field to show the permanent URL of an object
     *   Supplies configurations to tweak existing and new islandora configurations to alter layouts, field order and more.
-*   To install just do drush en carapace_defaults or though the UI \
+*   To install just do `drush en -y carapace_defaults` or though the UI.
+See note above regarding when and how to install `carapace_defaults_demo`.